ACADEMIC SERVICES Frequently ASKED Questions

 All interested Learners must complete our Intake Form online.
 In lieu of an Application Fee, we require those interested to attend our 2-part virtual Orientation to learn more about our program and answer your questions.

 We know there are many approaches to supporting neurodevelopmental differences.
 We want to make sure we’re a good fit for you and your family.
 We therefore may determine we are not the best placement for your needs.
+We do not endorse ABA philosophy at The Imperfect Place.

 In order for us to adequately support our differently-speaking Learners, those interested MUST have access to and experience with a reliable, competence-based communication strategy.
 This may include yes/no options, choice-boards or symbolic choice programs such as Proloquo2Go.